Stratton Compact Mirrors & Heritage

-Stratton started out in 1860 as a knitting needle manufacturer.
+The company we know today as 'Stratton' began trading in 1860.
+At this time they were a knitting needle manufacturer.
 They marketed their first powder compact in 1923.
 Their compacts were imported from the USA, and given the name “Stratnoid”.
 Which was the same brand name as the company’s knitting needles.

 By the early 30s, the compacts had became known as “Stratton”s, borrowing the name from the hero in a popular novel.